kinopio-club/kinopio-client/src/help/privacy-policy.md

 <img src="https://us-east-1.linodeobjects.com/kinopio-uploads/M3Y0aaFCNIHsIMXvz1f78/witch.png" class="no-shadow" style="width: 150px"/>

 - Kinopio won’t show you ads of any kind, or sell your data.
+- Your data is never used to train AI.
 - Children, and anyone else, will be able to use Kinopio anonymously.
 Without an account, none of your data will be transmitted to Kinopio servers. (👀 [How Your Data is Stored](/help/where-your-data-is-stored))
 - To enable you to share spaces and collaborate, you will need to create an account.
 Your user data and spaces will then be hosted on Railway.
 - User uploads are stored in Linode Object Storage. and server logs for debugging are saved by Railway.
 Server logs redact personal information (like card names), and are deleted after 30 days.